AnamikaD/IoT-Blink/README.md

         5.1 Install onoff
         'npm install onoff --save'

-        I needed to apply fix to current release of Jessie Raspbian from errors from this command
+        Note: I needed to apply fix to current release of Jessie Raspbian from errors from this command.
+You may not need it.
         source: https://www.raspberrypi.org/forums/viewtopic.php?f=66&t=127939

         edit file: